Natural Resources

 Influencing water features

-This ecological site has a combination of physical and hydrological features that: 1) provide season-long ground water within 3.5 feet of the surface, 2) allows relatively free movement of water and air in the upper part of the soil, and 3) are rarely, or occasionally flooded.
+The Saline Subirrigated ecological site has a combination of physical and hydrological features that provide season-long ground water within 3.5 feet of the surface, allow relatively free movement of water and air in the upper part of the soil, and that when located on floodplains are occasionally flooded.

 Soil features